2020 Algerian constitutional referendum

-The 2020 Algerian constitutional referendum was held on 1 November 2020.
+A constitutional referendum was held in Algeria on 1 November 2020.
 The subject of the referendum was a revision of the Algerian constitution, and it follows a series of protests known as Hirak.

-An effort by President Abdelmadjid Tebboune to meet demands raised by the demonstrations that led to the resignation of 4-term former President Abdelaziz Bouteflika in April 2019, the revised constitution aims to reform the powers of the Algerian government.
+An effort by President Abdelmadjid Tebboune to meet demands raised by the demonstrations that led to the resignation of four-term former President Abdelaziz Bouteflika in April 2019, the revised constitution aimed to reform the powers of the Algerian government.

 Background

 On 16 February 2019, after four-term former President Abdelaziz Bouteflika announced his candidacy for a fifth term as the President of Algeria, protests erupted across the country, and while they remained largely peaceful, they led the Algerian military to strongly encourage Bouteflika to resign immediately.
 Bouteflika named a caretaker government on 31 March, and shortly after Algerian Army Chief of Staff Lieutenant General Ahmed Gaed Salah called on him to leave office two days later, he formally relinquished power.

 Tensions towards Bouteflika arose in part out of public discontent with his 20-year record as president, which was often characterized by corruption and allegations of using state monopolies to finance systems of clientelism, and can also be traced back to a broader pattern of frustration with the powers of the Algerian government.
 Additionally, Bouteflika's health in regards to his ability to govern was consistently called into question after his stroke in 2013, where his frequent hospitalization and few public appearances led to the proliferation of rumors about his death.

 The presidential election was held on 12 December 2019 despite widespread public opposition, and with 58.13% of valid votes in the first round, Abdelmadjid Tebboune was declared its winner.
 Unrest surrounded the election, however, and various protests across the country directly before 12 December called for a boycott of the election.
 The Rally for Culture and Democracy estimated an 8% turnout, but reports by the Algerian government placed the national turnout rate at 39.88%.
 Additionally, 1,200 protestors were detained by Algerian authorities in connection to protests of the election, and by later that December, the National Committee for the Liberation of Detainees (CNLD) estimated that 180 prisoners of conscience still remained in government custody.